turris-cz/user-docs/docs/basics/apps/pakon.md

 It collects and stores information about network activity and allows you to view and filter records.

+!!! warning
+    PaKon is not available on Turris Shield.

 ## Details

 PaKon utilizes **[Suricata](https://suricata-ids.org/) - network threat